KoenLBekx/laconic/README.md

  > `...$ laconic '*+4 2 3'`

+ > Execute the `laconic` executable without any parameters to get help.

 ## General syntax of the Laconic language

 As said, Laconic interpretes "Polish" expressions: operators precede their operands.